Lori Lindsey: International career

 Lindsey played for the U.S. U-16, U-17 and U-21 teams and was a member of the USA's U-21 2001 Nordic Cup champions in Norway.

 Lindsey was called into national team training camps in 2009 and 2010 and was in Residency Training Camp at the Home Depot Center in 2004 and 2006.
 She played one match in the 2011 FIFA Women's World Cup in Germany against Colombia which the U.S. won 3–0.
 She has been described as one of the best possessors of the ball on the U.S. team and is known for her excellent work rate, superb passing, and willingness to sacrifice for the team.
 As a central midfielder, she led the team in assists in 2010 with seven.

 Lori Lindsey was a member of the 2012 U.S. Women's National Team player pool and was named as an alternate for the 2012 Olympics in London.

 Lindsey was nominated for the National Soccer Hall of Fame class of 2018.

 Post-playing career

 On April 24, 2017, it was announced that Lindsey would join the staff of the Washington Spirit Development Academy as the Strength and Conditioning Director and Assistant Coach.

 In 2018, Lindsey served as a commentator for non-televised NWSL games that were broadcast on go90 and the NWSL website.

 Nashville SC in 2020 announced Lindsey would serve as its sideline reporter.
 As of 2023, she is one of the match analysts for MLS Season Pass on Apple TV.

+Lindsey served as a match analyst and commentator for the Fox coverage of the 2026 FIFA Men's World Cup.